 Some cariocas follow traditional Afro-Brazilian religions such as candomblé, macumba and umbanda, which have much in common with voodoo.
 They involve worshipping a variety of idols, making food sacrifices and various dance-and-trance rituals.
 These practices are most obvious on New Year’s Eve – or Reveillon – when many ordinary cariocas dress in white and make their offerings of food and flowers to placate Iemanjá, the sea goddess.
 New Year’s Day is not a good day to go to the beach, as the south Atlantic surf brings everything ashore again pretty swiftly.
 In general, Brazilians are very superstitious.

-Cariocas undergo a complete character transformation when they get behind the wheel of a car.
+Thinking of cars, cariocas undergo a complete character transformation when they get behind the wheel.
 While this is not the case elsewhere in Brazil, drivers in Rio tend to be aggressive and lack both courtesy and patience.
 Nobody gives way voluntarily to anyone else.
-Obeying traffic lights is viewed by many as being purely optional, although recently installed cameras on some junctions have improved the situation a little.
-Lane discipline is an alien concept – it is very common for drivers turning left to position themselves in the right hand lane and five cars squeezed across three lanes is an everyday occurrence.
-Roundabouts need to be approached with extreme caution, because nobody quite knows what anybody else is going to do.
+Obeying traffic lights is viewed by many as being purely optional, although cameras on some junctions have improved the situation a little.
+Lane discipline is an alien concept – it is very common for drivers turning left to position themselves in the right hand lane, and five cars squeezed across three lanes is an everyday occurrence.
+Roundabouts (which are very rare) need to be approached with extreme caution, because nobody quite knows what anybody else is going to do.
 Many road surfaces, even on main roads, are in astonishingly bad condition.
-Around 35,000 people die on Brazil’s roads each year and it is easy to see why.
+Around 40,000 people die on Brazil’s roads each year and it is easy to see why.

 Expatriates can drive using a notarised translation of their original driving licence for up to six months – after that, everyone needs to apply for a Brazilian licence.
 To do this, most nationals of English-speaking countries need only register photos and fingerprints with the federal police and then undergo a psychological test and basic medical exam.
 The psychological test is not as daunting as it sounds – it involves questions about your dreams for the future and filling in the missing parts of various simple puzzles and pictures.
 Nationals of some European countries also have to do a practical driving test.

-In Barra da Tijuca, a car is a necessity.
-Many people living in the zona sul, however, manage perfectly well without one, using taxis when needed.
-Travelling on local buses is not recommended – passengers frequently fall prey to pickpockets and worse, the vehicles are very crowded and often driven very fast.
-Recently, there has been a proliferation of “vans” – essentially minibuses which ply certain route, sometimes more directly than ordinary buses.
-Van drivers are amongst the worst in Brazil and any van travel is best avoided.
+Owning a car is more of a necessity in Barra da Tijuca than in the zona sul, where many residents manage perfectly well without one, using taxis when needed.
+Uber operates in Rio, but most expats and visitors use only the premium UberBLACK service.
+Travelling on the local city buses (as opposed to the BRT) is not generally recommended – passengers frequently fall prey to pickpockets and worse, the vehicles are very crowded and often driven very fast.

 Like the well-to-do cariocas, some expatriates have a driver (motorista), but most do not.
 Driving in Rio may not be for the faint-hearted, but once you are used to the traffic, it is not as scary as it sounds.
 Grit your teeth, don’t look too hard – and go for it.